Frequently Asked Questions

 The manufacturer does not recommend the installation or the use of windshield wipers on the windows.
 Although Rainier Windows have abrasion resistance coatings, windshield wipers can cause dirt to etch and scratch the windows over time.
 This is especially true if salt buildup occurs on the windows.

-A complete safety glass/windshield wiper insert kit is available from www.seaviewinsert.com if you require a wiper on a soft boat enclosure.
+Complete safety glass/windshield wiper insert kits can be found online if you require a wiper on a soft boat enclosure.

 Size, complexity, and design considerations can greatly vary from project to project.
 Rainier Windows are made using only the absolute best materials available to insure the window will last as long as possible.
 Rainier Windows will typically be about twice the cost of a soft - vinyl window, but will last 2 to 3 times as long.
 Therefore the lifetime cost is actually the same or less.